Error-331/code_tests/docs/bible/links.md

 Love One Another - January 16 (love, unrelenting love, Christ teachings, basis of Bible, God is love);

+External Confidence - January 17 (confidence within God, confidence within Jesus Christ, righteous source of confidence, trust in God, trust in Jesus Christ, access to throne of God);

+Choosing Compassion - January 18 (sin, past do not matter, God is love);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);